jessiesiat/laradev/README.md

 First create a migration table to store changes made in the db. run `php artisan migrate:install`

-To create the tables, run this in your command line `php artisan migrate laradev`
+To install laradev tables, run this in your command line `php artisan migrate laradev`

 ### Auth